 In many industries like trucking, the last thing you want is to have employees standing around who have nothing to do while you wait for repairs to take place–not to mention a mounting backlog of work that needs to be completed.

-By ignoring basic maintenance, this can make repairs more costly when problems arise.
+Ignoring basic maintenance can make repairs more costly when problems arise.
 As an example, the costs incurred when expediting the shipping on essential parts or sending mechanics off-site for emergency repairs can really impact your bottom line.

-At the end of the day, you can’t predict exactly when mechanical failures and breakdowns will happen–but you can schedule preventive maintenance with a tool that both mechanics or drivers will appreciate.
+At the end of the day, you can’t predict exactly when mechanical failures and breakdowns will happen–but you can schedule preventive maintenance with a tool that both mechanics and drivers will appreciate.

 Planned downtime for maintenance is not a bad thing, and can be designed to fit smoothly into your schedule so that you experience fewer problems as a result of the need for repairs.